mebius01/mcp/README.md

 This is a comprehensive **Model Context Protocol (MCP)** implementation with multi-server support.
 The project includes both a local MCP server with 18 Notion API tools and a client that can connect to multiple external MCP servers simultaneously (Notion, GitHub, local) with built-in configurations.

-## Goals
-- Understand MCP architecture
-- Learn how to create custom tools
-- Use Zod for input validation

 ## 📋 Prerequisites

 - Node.js 18+